domschl/python-dwd-forecast/README.md

 ![](https://github.com/domschl/python-dwd-forecast/blob/master/resources/esp32-billboard.jpg)

+There's a special url `ministation/<station-number>` that delivers an RGB565 encoded bitmap of size 240x135 suitable for display on an Adafruit ESP32-S2-TFT.
+See [ESP32 Billboard](https://github.com/muwerk/examples/tree/master/esp32s2tft-billboard) for example code.

 ## Notes

 Downloaded data is automatically cached to prevent unnecessary load on the DWD servers.
 Station-ID lists are cached for 1 day, and weather forecast data ist cached for 1 hour before the next download is initiated.